isomerpages/moe-sst/pages/Contact SST.md

 **School Gate Opening Hours:**

 Monday to Friday
-*   Gate B, in front of Block A General Office, will be open to **pedestrians only** from 6:30 a.m to 6:30 p.m.
+*   Gate B, in front of Block A General Office, will be open to&nbsp;**pedestrians only**&nbsp;from 6:30 a.m to 6:30 p.m.
 For students taking public transport, please enter or exit via Gate B.

 *   Gate A, next to the linkway drop-off point, will be open to vehicles from 6.30 a.m to 7.00 p.m.